Population screening

 In the Netherlands, there are three population-based cancer screening programmes: breast cancer, cervical cancer and bowel cancer.
 You may be invited to participate.
 Find out what this means for you.

 Cervical cancer is most common in women between the ages of 30 and 60.
-Are you in this age group?
-If so, we invite you to participate in the cervical cancer screening programme.
+Do you fall into this age group?
+Then we invite you to take part in the population screening for cervical cancer.rnrnYou can take part in the screening in two ways:rnu003culu003ern tu003cliu003eWith a self-taking kitu003c/liu003ern tu003cliu003eWith a smearu003c/liu003ernu003c/ulu003e

 Colorectal cancer is a serious and common disease.
 Polyps and bowel cancer are more common in people over the age of 55.
 That is why everyone between the ages of 55 and 75 receives an invitation to participate in the screening programme every two years.
 The purpose of this screening is to detect bowel cancer as early as possible, even before someone has any symptoms.
 Participation is free and voluntary.
 You decide for yourself whether you want to participate.